Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Ideas to Help Keep Your Bubble Crystal Clear

-- Be flexible with your riding and barn schedule.
 If you have a bad day and had planned on working on something new or something that tends to be harder, today is not the day.
 Spend time grooming and doing groundwork with your horse.
 Maybe go on a trail ride.
 Forcing yourself to stick to a strict schooling schedule can backfire if you are just "in the mood for it."

-- We want to go to our horses with a clear and open mind.
 If you don't feel like your mind is clear, or if you don't feel like you are giving off positive vibes, try to find a way to clear your head before you go to the barn.
 Go home drink a cup of coffee, listen to music, take a nap...whatever you need to do to unwind.
 You and your horse will both appreciate you taking the time to get your head on straight and getting your energy bubble clear before you get to the barn.

-- Be able to read your horse's energy better.
 Are they tense?
 Relaxed?
 Nervous?
 If you can determine your horse's energy by observing their behavior, you can learn whether or not you and your horse will work well that day.
 Hopefully, eventually, you will learn to control your emotions to the point that you can be calm and clear with your horse even if they are having a bad day.
 It just takes time and practice.

 Try and spend time watching your horse with other horses.
 Or watching your horse in the stall.
 Observe your horse's energy when they are alone in their stall or turned out with other horses.